All Episodes

 He should have had the profile and courage, Charles.

-Maybe he thought it was in his best interest to tell the par to go to go back to the party.
+Maybe he felt it was in his best interest to go back to the party.

 Thanks for the call.